Career Coordinator California State University Maritime Academy

-Position Summary: The Career Center provides comprehensive career services to students and alumni of The California State University Maritime Academy including: career identification and planning, co-op/internship options, commercial cruise options, job search assistance, employment opportunities, and alumni employment support.
-The California Maritime Academy offers undergraduate programs in Global Studies and Maritime Affairs, Business Administration, Marine Transportation, Mechanical Engineering, Marine Engineering Technology, and Facilities Engineering Technology.
+Position Summary: The Career Center provides comprehensive career services to students and alumni of The California State University Maritime Academy including career identification and planning, co-op/internship options, commercial cruise options, job search assistance, employment opportunities, and alumni employment support.
+Cal Maritime offers undergraduate programs in Global Studies and Maritime Affairs, Business Administration, Marine Transportation, Mechanical Engineering, Marine Engineering Technology, and Facilities Engineering Technology.
 Reporting to the Director of Career Services, this position is a key link between the Career Services Department, faculty, students, and industry.

-Meets with department chairs to discuss co-op program and receive direction.
+Meets with department chairs to discuss internship program and receive direction.

 Builds industry relations to find and develop possible student employment positions.

-Calls and meets with industry to set up placements.
+Calls and meets with industry to establish relationships.

 Assists Director with securing summer internships.